Garfield man pleads not guilty in toddler’s death

 BENTONVILLE, Ark.
-(KFTA) — A 25-year-old Garfield man entered a not guilty plea to capital murder for the September 2018 death of a toddler, according to Benton County Prosecuting Attorney Nathan Smith.
+(KNWA) — A 25-year-old Garfield man entered a not guilty plea to capital murder for the September 2018 death of a toddler, according to Benton County Prosecuting Attorney Nathan Smith.

 Joshua Anderson has been in the Benton County Jail held without bond since August 19, 2019, in connection with the death of 23-month-old Sephylia Fuls.